t-jor/t-jor/README.md

 ### **📊 4) BI & Dashboarding**

-I enjoy the storytelling side of analytics — turning models into intuitive dashboards that highlight what really matters.
+I enjoy the storytelling side of analytics — turning models into intuitive dashboards that highlight what matters most.
 I used **Tableau** and **Looker Studio** to design clean, decision-focused data stories.

 **Examples:**